 Sample project plan example – Section 8: Risk management

 This section contains all risks identified in any element of the project, it mainly contains the Risk Log.
 The project managers normally maintain a risk log away from the project management plan in a separate document.
-The project manager may merge between different logs into a single document that contains all different logs.
+The project manager may merge different logs into a single document that contains all different logs.

 Sample project plan example – Section 9: Issue management

 This section contains all issues surfaced or detected in any project element, it mainly contains the issue log.
-The issue log normally maintained by project managers in a separate document away from the project management plan.
-The project team may also merge risk log with issue log in addition to other logs like assumptions and constraints log into a single document.
+The issue log is normally maintained by project managers in a separate document away from the project management plan.
+The project team may also merge the risk log with the issue log in addition to other logs like assumptions and constraints log into a single document.

 Sample project plan example – Section 10: Procurement management

 Example: Normally this section would include information related to physical and human resources that can be procured.
 Thus ensuring that the procurement of hardware including computers, development servers, and test servers are planned and managed properly.
-Also, it describes how to complement project team staff members from an external vendor.
+Also, it describes how to leverage project team staff members from an external vendor.
 Additionally, it can go into more explicit details to include project staff acquisition strategies.

-Sample project plan example – Section 11: Compliance related planning
+Sample project plan example – Section 11: Compliance-related planning

 In this section, you need to insert a list of compliance-related processes that the project team must adhere to in order to meet company compliance policies.
 Moreover, it may include a description of governance bodies that oversee the project work or review the product deliverable.
 It also states occasions of governance-related reviews and audits describing the audit standards and their acceptance criteria.
-Additionally, it may also include a description of who has the right to perform audits and how it will be performed.
+Additionally, it may also include a description of who has the right to perform audits and how they will be performed.